 If you have a toddler, the words "Baby Shark" may be enough to make you cover your ears and run to the next room.
 The YouTube video of the song has nearly 2 billion views, and it's easy to understand why: The song is downright catchy.
 In fact, it's an earworm.

-It's an earworm so powerful, all you have to do is look at or think about the the lyrics to the Lady Gaga song "Bad Romance" — Rah rah ah-ah-ah!
-Ro mah ro-mah-mah— and your brain can get stuck on repeat.
+An earworm is a term used to describe a song that gets stuck in your ear or head — all you have to do is look at or think about the the lyrics and your brain can get stuck on repeat.
 Nearly everyone, 90 percent of people, experiences an earworm with some song at least once a week, according to a music psychologist.

-Now, a new study has analyzed the melodies of earworms and found common characteristics:
+A 2016 study analyzed the melodies of earworms and found common characteristics:

 - Upbeat tempos